The Grudge 2

-The film was announced after the release of the previous film in October 2004, due to its financial success.
-Shimizu was announced to return as director in January 2005 and casting begun on December, with the announcement of Gellar returning.
-The film was shot entirely in Japan, with Tamblyn performing re-shoots in Chicago, Illinois.

-The Grudge 2 was theatrically released in the United States on October 13, 2006, by Columbia Pictures.
-The film received negative reviews, and made over $70 million worldwide against a $20 million budget.
-A sequel, The Grudge 3, was released direct-to-video on May 12, 2009, while a sidequel, The Grudge, was theatrically released on January 3, 2020.
+The Grudge 2 was released in the United States on October 13, 2006, by Sony Pictures Releasing.
+The film received negative reviews from critics and grossed $70.7 million worldwide.
+A sequel, The Grudge 3, was released direct-to-video in May 2009, and a sidequel, The Grudge: The Untold Chapter, was theatrically released in December 2019.

 Plot

 The Grudge is described as a curse that is born when someone dies in the grip of extreme rage or sorrow.
-The curse is an entity created where the person died.
-Those who encounter this supernatural force die and the curse is reborn repeatedly, passing from victim to victim in an endless, growing chain of horror.
-The following events are explained in their actual order, however, the film is presented in a nonlinear narrative.
+The curse is an entity created when the person dies.
+Those who encounter this supernatural force die, and the curse is reborn repeatedly, passing from victim to victim in an endless, growing chain of horror.
+The following events are explained in their actual order; however, the film is presented in a nonlinear narrative.

-In 2004, American social worker Karen Davis tried to burn down the Saeki house to stop the curse, but failed, finding herself hospitalised and haunted by Kayako.
+In 2004, American social worker Karen Davis tried to burn down the Saeki house to stop the curse but failed, finding herself hospitalized and haunted by Kayako.
 Karen's younger sister, Aubrey, goes to Tokyo to retrieve her.
-In Japan, Aubrey struggles to communicate with the hospital staff but a journalist named Eason aids her.
+In Japan, Aubrey struggles to communicate with the hospital staff, but a journalist named Eason aids her.
 Aubrey briefly speaks with Karen, who panics and has to be restrained.
-Karen is later killed by Kayako in front of Aubrey and Eason.
-Eason explains the curse to Aubrey, revealing he rescued Karen from the house fire and has been investigating the Saeki murders and surrounding events.
+Karen later falls to her death courtesy of Kayako in front of Aubrey and Eason.
+Eason explains the curse to Aubrey, revealing that he rescued Karen from the house fire and has been investigating the Saeki murders and surrounding events.

-The two go to the house to retrieve Kayako's diary, but Toshio drags Aubrey inside to curse her.
-Eason takes the diary to an associate, who explains Kayako's mother, Nakagawa Kawamata, was an itako who exorcised evil spirits from visitors and fed them to her daughter.
+The two go to the house to retrieve Kayako's diary.
+Aubrey intends to wait outside, but Toshio drags her inside to curse her.
+Eason takes the diary to an associate, who explains that Kayako's mother, Nakagawa Kawamata, was an itako who exorcised evil spirits from visitors and fed them to her daughter.
 Eason and Aubrey make plans to visit Kawamata.
 As Eason develops photographs he took of the Saeki house, Kayako emerges from a photo and murders him.
 After discovering his body, Aubrey travels alone to Kawamata's remote rural home.
-Kawamata skeptically warns her the curse is irreversible before being killed by her daughter.
-Aubrey ventures to the house, following an image of Karen inside.
-She encounters Takeo's ghost, who reenacts the night he discovered his wife's disloyalty and snaps Aubrey's neck.
+Kawamata skeptically warns her that the curse is irreversible, before being killed by her daughter.
+Aubrey ventures back to the Saeki house, following an image of Karen inside.
+She encounters Takeo's ghost, who reenacts the night he discovers his wife's disloyalty and snaps Aubrey's neck.